ViggieM/minimalistdjango/_articles/2023-06-14-set-up-a-django-project.md

 ---
 layout: page
-title:  "How to set up a Django Project"
+title:  "How to set up a Django project"
 date:   2023-06-14 12:00:00 +0200
 published: true
 image: